moveaxlab/redux-sigma/README.md

 You can read what features `redux-sigma` offers in the [docs](https://github.com/moveaxlab/redux-sigma/tree/master/docs), or you can start by reading the quick start below.
+If you want to look at a more detailed example, check out the [example](https://github.com/moveaxlab/redux-sigma/tree/master/example) folder.

 ## Installation